 Ribs in Peanut Sauce

-The problem with cooking ribs is that everyone is so competitive that they never really enjoy anyone else's ribs, because while eating them they're so busy thinking about how yours are different from theirs, and what yours are missing.
+A problem with cooking ribs is that everyone is so competitive that they never really enjoy anyone else's ribs, because while eating them they're so busy thinking about how yours are different from theirs, and what yours are missing.
 They barely notice the ribs on the plate in front of them.
 These ribs, with peanut butter, eggplant and coriander, end up being so far outside the norm of what everyone else's ribs are that they will indeed actually get noticed.
 This is an "African-inspired" dish.
 You can round at the taste at the end with some chile-flavoured oil or Tabasco sauce to give it more pep, if desired.

 - While they are broiling, mince the onion and set aside.
 Mince the garlic and set aside.

 - Cube the eggplant (don't peel, just wash) and set aside.

 - Heat 4 tablepoons of the oil in a frying pan.
 Add the cubes of eggplant, cook for a few minutes to brown them, stirring often.
 Remove with a slotted spoon; set aside, leave the frying pan on.